vyeung/CS/README.md

-### Some data structures and algorithms programmed from scratch
+### Some data structures and algorithms programmed from scratch.
+All are done in C.